-Answer: While some states have required insurers offering individual health insurance policies to adults or families to also offer individual policies to children only, others have not.
-To find out which insurance companies -- if any -- are offering child-only health insurance plans in your state, contact your state Department of Insurance.
+Answer: While some states have required insurers offering individual health insurance policies to adults or families to also offer child-only health insurance plans, others have not.
+To find out which insurance companies -- if any -- are offering child-only health insurance plans in your state, contact your state's department of insurance.
 Some insurers offer child-only plans for sale to consumers directly, while others may also make them available through licensed agents.

 If there are no child-only coverage options in your area, you may still be able to apply for a privately purchased family plan covering yourself and your child together.
-Be sure, however, not to cancel your current health insurance plan before you're approved for a new one.
+Be sure not to cancel your current health insurance plan until you're approved for a new one.